-Dialogue Triumphs: "Now that Mickey the untrained civilian's got a couple of hand grenades in his pockets, hey!
+Dialogue Triumphs: The Doctor: "Now that Mickey the untrained civilian's got a couple of hand grenades in his pockets, hey!
 We're safe as houses!"

 The Doctor buys chips for Rose, Keisha and himself.
+He preferred the way chips tasted when they were wrapped in newspaper.
 He is still getting used to having new teeth (The Parting of the Ways).
 He poses as Sir John Smith, Scientific Adviser to the Admiralty.
 He later revises the alias to Sir John Smith Junior, when he finds out that he looks a bit young for a knighthood.
 He uses his sonic screwdriver to resonate concrete until it shatters.

 Mickey's smile was one of the first things that attracted Rose to him.
-Keisha is Rose's best friend.
+Keisha is one of Rose's old clubbing crowd, though they have been friends since they were kids.
 She has an older brother, Jay, who is in the Navy, and whom Rose had a crush on when she was fourteen.
 Rose and Keisha often went out with Shareen, another friend.
 Rose went on holiday to Cromer in Norfolk, where she stayed in a caravan.
 When Rose and Keisha were younger, a strange old man whom they called Old Scary used to wander the Powell Estate.
 The waterhive drowns Rose and grows gills for her, and plants eggs in her body; when the Doctor destroys it, she reverts to normal and the eggs dissolve.

 Jackie is currently seeing someone called Dennis.
 She knocks a man out with a single punch to the jaw.

 The planet Jacdusta is in the Duskijec nebula.